majianjia/nnom/examples/README.md

 - **octave-conv** is to show how to construct the latest Octave convolution in Keras then deploy to NNoM.
 - **uci-inception** is an example using data from motion sensors and Inception structure.
 It is an interactive example using shell and Y-modem to transmit testing data.
+- **rnn-denoise** is a fixed point implementation of RNN speech noise suppression using the methodology provided by [RNNoise](https://jmvalin.ca/demo/rnnoise/).
+It implement an RNN network like RNNoise.
+It can run on PC like `auto-test example`.
 - **uci-har-RNN** is an example using data from motion sensors and Inception structure.
 However, use a stack of RNN layers to test the data.
 It can run on PC like `auto-test example`.
 - **mnist-cnn** is an entry level example using jupyter notebook following this [Keras tutorial](https://adventuresinmachinelearning.com/keras-tutorial-cnn-11-lines/)
 - **mnist-densenet** is a example showing how to use DenseNet with NNoM.